AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 }
 ```

-Customer and customer address multiple select attributes are represented as an array of strings.
+The multiple select attributes for customer and customer address are represented as an array of strings.

 ```json
 {